top of page

 The beautiful seafront of Progreso is lined with several restaurants but most of the restaurants on the Malecon closing by 8:00 pm.
 There are only a few restaurants that stay open late with music or dancing.

-If you are looking for a tip: Crabster Seafood & Grill (Calle 19, No. 148a) is serving up seafood specialties and Western fare and is our #1 among Progreso's seafood restaurants.
+If you are looking for a tip: Crabster Seafood & Grill (Calle 19, No. 148a) is serving up seafood specialties and Western fare and is my #1 among Progreso's seafood restaurants.

 Try a grilled lobster tail, a tasty octopus ceviche or a delicious tuna carpaccio.
 The restaurant is very centrally located on the Malecon and cannot really be overlooked.
-You can find more information on the Crabster Facebook page.
+You’ll find more details on Crabster's Facebook page.

 Progreso restaurants